Skip to Main Content

 The Côtes de Provence appellation covers more than 20,000 hectares, and the gap between its most considered producers and its most commercial ones is wider than the map suggests.
 At the serious end sits a cluster of domaines, concentrated around the Maures massif and the coastal communes east of Toulon, where producers work with the limestone and schist soils that give Provençal rosé its structure rather than its softness.
 Domaine de la Sanglière, sited on the Route de Léoube in Bormes-les-Mimosas, occupies that tier.
 Its 2025 Pearl 3 Star Prestige rating positions it alongside estates where wine decisions are made in the vineyard, not the blending room.

 The road itself is instructive context.
 The Route de Léoube runs through one of the most wine-concentrated stretches of the southern Var, passing estates that have spent decades arguing, through their bottles, that Provence deserves the same critical attention as Burgundy or the Rhône.
 That argument has largely been won on the global stage, where Provence rosé has moved from café filler to a category attracting serious collector interest.
-Domaine de la Sanglière has been part of that conversation since its first vintage in 1980.
+Domaine de la Sanglière has been part of that conversation since 1980.

 Franck and Olivier Fabre: What Family Continuity Signals in Winemaking